The Scorpion King 2: Rise of a Warrior

-The Scorpion King 2: Rise of a Warrior is a 2008 American-German-South African direct-to-DVD sword and sorcery action adventure film prequel to the 2002 film The Scorpion King, itself a prequel to the 1999 reimagining of The Mummy.
+The Scorpion King 2: Rise of a Warrior is a 2008 action adventure film directed by Russell Mulcahy.
+An American-German-South African co-production, it is a prequel to the 2002 film The Scorpion King, itself a prequel to the 1999 remake of The Mummy.
 Filming for the film began on October 1, 2007, in Cape Town, South Africa.
-The film had a scheduled release date of August 19, 2008, in the United States, and was released on Blu-ray Disc and DVD.
+The film was released direct-to-video on August 19, 2008 to mixed reviews.

 Plot

 Mathayus aims to avenge the death of his father at the hand of Sargon, now king of Akkad, by taking service in his Black Scorpions squad.
 After completing his training he is tasked by Sargon to kill Noah, Mathayus's own brother.
 He saves him and escapes the city, but a magic arrow follows them and kills Noah.